ztsu/psqr/README.md

 ### WIP

-The P^2 Algorithm for Dynamic Calculation of Quantiles and Histograms Without Storing Observations (http://www.cs.wustl.edu/~jain/papers/ftp/psqr.pdf)
+The P^2 Algorithm for Dynamic Calculation of Quantiles Without Storing Observations (http://www.cs.wustl.edu/~jain/papers/ftp/psqr.pdf)

 **How many data you can store on your machine?**